Solar Panel System: Solar Panel Roof

 • Wooden frame

-The whole design of your roofing is affected if any component is damaged.
-How do you know if the roof has been damaged?
+The whole structure of your roof is affected if any of these components is damaged.
+What can you tell if the roof has been damaged?

 How do you check the condition of your roof?

 Wait a minute.
-Don’t go up the ladder.
-You can do a few things without taking the ladder from your garage.
-Look for leaks and stains from the ceiling.
+Do not climb up the ladder.
+There are a few things without removing the ladder out of your garage.
+Examine for leaks and stains from the ceiling.

-The excessive amount of ventilation could be the reason for your recent increase in your electricity bill.
+The excessive amount of ventilation could be the reason for the recent increase in your electricity bill.

-Here are a few of most common ways that roofs may be damaged:
+Here are some of the most frequent ways roofing systems can be damaged:

 • Broken or loose tiles